 Ackerman and Marley Cloud Model

 Here, we try to compute a cloud opacity using Ackerman and Marley Model.
 Although atmphys.AmpAmcloud can easily compute the parameters of the AM model, we here try to run the methods one by one.
-We consider enstatite (MgSiO3) and Fe clouds.
+We consider enstatite (MgSiO3).

 import jax.numpy as jnp